janobourian/aws/docs/solution_architect/networking-vpc.md

 * Two types of VPC Endpoints:
     * Interface Endpoints: Use AWS PrivateLink to connect to services using ENIs
     * Gateway Endpoints: Use route tables to connect to services like S3 and DynamoDB
+* DNS name should be enabled.
+* Associated by subnet and security groups

 ### Interface Endpoints (powered by PrivateLink)